daveworth/not-so-secret-sauce/topics/vacation-policy.md

 Unlimited within reason.
 Everyone gets sick, doesn't feel well, or can't perform at 100%, all the time.
-In order to communicate with clients and adjust expectations, please notify Client(s) and the Office Manager as soon as possible so we can alter the results (both billing and expected output).
+In order to communicate with clients and adjust expectations, please notify Client(s) and possibly your Client Advocate as soon as possible so we can alter the results (both billing and expected output).

 PTO is not tracked according to our ROWE policy.
 We expect you to manage your